kennethsyddall/RecordApp_to_transcribe/README.md

 The android app lets you:
 - Record audio and storing it
-- List view of recording
+- View the recording list

 <h2>To Do</h2>